Published on Wednesday 27, June 2018

-Elizabeth Becker is a Partner at Ryan Carlisle Thomas, and leads the firm's family law department.
+Elizabeth Becker is a Partner at Ryan Carlisle Thomas, and leads the firm's family and relationship law department.
 Prior to joining Ryan Carlisle Thomas, Elizabeth was Principal Lawyer for 4 years at inTouch Community Legal Centre, a multicultural women's family violence practice where she oversaw the establishment and accreditation of Australia's first Community Legal Centre housed within a family violence practice.

 Connecting with IMCL

 "Like many lawyers, my legal journey began as a volunteer in a Community Legal Centre.
 I volunteered at the IMCL, back when it was called North Melbourne Legal Service (NMLS) whilst completing my undergraduate law degree at Melbourne University.

 "I was living locally in North Melbourne at the time and found working at the NMLS to be a rich, rewarding and sometimes eye-opening personal and cultural experience.
 The NMLC was in a wonderful old office at the corner of Victoria and Errol Streets with a creaky staircase.
 There were not too many cafes serving good coffee around North Melbourne at that time though, oh how times have changed!
 I thoroughly enjoyed my time volunteering with the NMLS and really admired the work that they did.
 My time there certainly fostered a desire very early on in my

 career to focus on social justice.

 "When I joined Ryan Carlisle Thomas in 2016, I was delighted to learn that the firm had strong and established links with IMCL.
 Throughout my time at RCT, I have sought to strengthen and enhance this relationship through assisting clients on a pro bono basis within our Family and Relationship Law Department.